✕

 4. Weird Email Opens and Clicks

-Email opens and clicks are the basic metrics that marketers look at in their Pardot email reports.
+Email opens and clicks are the basic metrics that marketers look at in their email reports.
 What about when the number of opens and clicks on the report doesn’t make sense?
 Is there some alien activity interfering?

 Unless you are clued up on the potential causes, you will be stuck trying to explain these figures – and they’re certainly not caused by extraterrestrial activity.

-5. Fake Opt-in
+5. Fake Opt-In

 READ MORE: Account Engagement (Pardot) Opted Out Field Changes: Explained